Strata laws being rolled out in stages so you can prepare

 Other changes include:

-- An owner will have six years (up from two years) to bring any damages claims against the owners corporation if they have failed to maintain and repair common property.
+- An owner has six years (up from two years) to bring any damages claims against the owners corporation if they have failed to maintain and repair common property.

 - If the owners corporation passes a special resolution to change common property, it must state if the owners corporation or lot owner is responsible for the ongoing maintenance.